Tutumcloud / Dockercloud

 This was my first time working in a startup and on a product that had several thousand users and also my first time contributing on building a web interface to manage docker resources as a professional (I built 2 different "Docker Web UIs" in the past:

 Today, only the repository management and the organization management of Dockercloud still exist as part of Docker Hub as every Docker SaaS product were consolidated into one as of December 2018.
-Sadly it seems that all of the open source contribution that I got to work on at Tutum got either deleted or privatized at Docker, thus no links will be provided in this project case study.
+Sadly it seems that all of the open-source contributions that I got to work on at Tutum got either deleted or privatized at Docker, thus no links will be provided in this project case study.

 As part of the Tutum team I got to work in:

 Go was mainly used for the system containers.
 Tutum Live though was originally in Node but I got to rewrite it in Go in late 2016.
 The new Tutum/Dockercloud UI was first written in Angular but was never released, we switched to React/Redux once the company got acquired by Docker.
 This was my first experience with both of these technologies and I had to learn them pretty fast to get up to speed before starting the rewrite.

 Tutum was both my first professional experience and my first startup experience.
-For the first day I've stepped in the office to the last day before transitioning to Docker, I've got to learn the basics of what it takes to be an engineer as well as working with an incredible team.
-Moreover, this was an opportunity to learn React and Redux, which paved the way towards me becoming a frontend engineer and working closely with product manager and designers which is something that I absolutely love doing everyday.
+For the first day, I've stepped in the office to the last day before transitioning to Docker, I've got to learn the basics of what it takes to be an engineer as well as working with an incredible team.
+Moreover, this was an opportunity to learn React and Redux, which paved the way towards me becoming a frontend engineer and working closely with product managers and designers which is something that I absolutely love doing every day.

 Working at Tutum was my first job in a startup, which was both exciting and a bit stressful.

 Since we didn't have any support engineers, the whole Tutum team had to do customer support themselves.
-I had to learn quickly how to answer customers questions and try fix their issues as quickly as possible.
+I had to learn quickly how to answer customers' questions and try to fix their issues as quickly as possible.